A-1K/rag-study-assistant/README.md

 I kept re-reading the same lecture slides looking for one definition.
 So I built a tool I can just *ask*.

-You point it at a PDF of your notes once.
-After that, you ask questions in plain English and it pulls the few most relevant chunks out of your slides, hands them to an LLM, and writes a short answer with `[Page X]` citations so you can jump back to the source.
+Upload a PDF of your notes from the browser, then ask questions in plain English — it pulls the few most relevant chunks out of your slides, hands them to an LLM, and writes a short answer with `[Page X]` citations so you can jump back to the source.
 The model only ever sees the retrieved chunks, never the whole PDF, so it can't wander off into things you never uploaded.

 The interesting part isn't the chatbot.
 It's that the answers are **grounded** and **checkable**, and that I measured how good the retrieval actually is instead of just trusting that it "felt right."